CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

   data <- read_csv(file = "https://raw.githubusercontent.com/CRFCSDAU/EH6126_data_analysis_tutorials/master/Linear_models/example.csv")
 ```

-To help understand that code, you need to recognize that `read_csv` is a function from the `readr` **package**, which is one of the `tidyverse` packages that you installed earlier.
+To help understand that code, you need to recognize that `read_csv` is a function from the `readr` **package**, which is one of the `tidyverse` packages that you installed and loaded in the first chunk above.
 If you want, you can learn more about this function by typing `?read_csv` into your console.
 The most important things to know are that it accepts a web address for the `file` argument, and returns a **dataframe** (or tibble).
 In this case we have assigned that dataframe to an object called `data`, with the **assignment** operator `<-`.

-Remember that almost all of R scripting (or coding) is just taking [objects](https://vimeo.com/220493412) (a character vector with a web address in this case), putting them into a [function](https://vimeo.com/220490105), which in turn creates new objects (a dataframe in this example) which we can assign a name in our work space (in this case, the object called `data`).
+Remember that almost all of R scripting (or coding) is just taking [objects](https://vimeo.com/220493412) (a character vector containing a web address in this case), putting them into a [function](https://vimeo.com/220490105), which in turn creates new objects (a dataframe in this example) which we can assign a name in our work space (in this case, the object called `data`).

 # Explore the data